-In the above, we focused on scale-out because it requires pulling training state from other nodes, leading to noticeable communication delays.
-In contrast, other primitives, scale-in, connect-link, and disconnect-link, only exchange tiny control messages, and they overlap with costly operations like all-reduce and gradient computation, so their delays are hidden.
-In this experiment, we keep the number of nodes fixed and use connect-link to add a link between two random nodes.
-The results are shown in Fig. \ref{fig: Overhead of Network Link Changes}.
-The connect-link delay remains under 1 millisecond and is unaffected by cluster size.
-This result also applies to scale-in and disconnect-link.
-As a result, there is little value in comparing them across systems since they are never a bottleneck and all perform well in practice.
+In the above, we focus on scale-out because it requires state replication and has noticeable communication delays.
+However, other scaling primitives, including scale-in, connect-link, and disconnect-link, exchange only tiny control messages, and their delay overlaps with heavy operations like all-reduce and gradient computation, making them negligible.
+In this experiment, we add a link between two randomly chosen nodes.
+As shown in Fig. \ref{fig: Overhead of Network Link Changes}, the connect-link delay stays below 20ms, so it's unnecessary to compare with baselines since it cannot become a bottleneck.
+This result also applies to scale-in and disconnect-link, because they have a similar traffic model.